 Precarious Landscape: Ruth Levene and Ian Nesbitt

-Precarious Landscape, a Connected City Network event 8 December 2017.
+Precarious Landscape, an Expanded City Network event 8 December 2017.
 Exploration, provocation and conversation:

-On a cold, bright morning last December artists Ruth Levene and Ian Nesbitt took a group of participants on a location tour of the western bounds of Preston, looking to broaden and deepen their own understanding of the city’s edges by seeking the experience of others.
+On a cold, bright morning in December 2017 artists Ruth Levene and Ian Nesbitt took a group of participants on a location tour of the western bounds of Preston, looking to broaden and deepen their own understanding of the city’s edges by seeking the experience of others.

 Read the Precarious Landscape blog, Stephanie Cottle and Lauren Velvick